 10- Clear brush and dense weeds from around dwellings to reduce protective cover for coyotes.

-For more information, please click on the following link sponsored by the New Jersey Department of Environmental Protection Division of Fish & Wildlife
+For more information, please click on the following link sponsored by the NJ Department of Environmental Protection Division of Fish & Wildlife

 NJDEP Division of Fish & Wildlife - Coyotes in New Jersey